Spring Garden Revival

 Contact Concord's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Concord.
-Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts DEP guidelines.
-Bulk soil and sod must be brought to the Transfer Station during posted hours, with resident permits and applicable fees.
-Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials, such as crumb rubber or sand, require special handling.
-Coordinate with the Board of Health for material safety assessments.
-Disposal in streets, storm drains, or regular trash is prohibited and constitutes an MS4 violation.
+Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts DEP.
+For bulk soil or sod, residents must use the Transfer Station, which operates on set hours and requires a valid permit or sticker, with fees assessed for large loads.
+Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
+Infill materials, such as crumb rubber or sand, require special handling and may need a safety assessment from the Board of Health.

 Concord Department of Public Works